cal-a-mari/mbatilando.github.io/_posts/2015-4-3-data-synchronization.markdown

 ---

 #Types of Data Synchronization
-One of the first things I learned while doing iOS development at my current job right now is the need for synchronizing your data between multiple platforms and devices.
-Data synchronization is not isolated to just mobile devices-- it's a problem for every platform.
-And, since I'm a total noob and don't know anything about data synchronization I decided to write this post as an abridged version of [this](https://github.com/drewmccormack/ensembles) awesome article on objc.io
+Data synchronization is a problem for every platform and young programmers like me often forget about this problem.
+Since I'm a total noob in this area, I decided to read more about it and stumbled upon [this](https://github.com/drewmccormack/ensembles) awesome objc.io article.
+I've made an abridged version of the article if you want the TLDR version.

 ![Synchronous Peer-to-Peer]({{ site.url }}/assets/images/data-synchronization/sp2p.png)
 ###Synchronous Peer-to-Peer